samplchallenges/samplchallenges.github.io/_history/01_references.md

 ## Additional references

-A full list of some 100 SAMPL references we previously identified is also available in the [SAMPL proposal](http://escholarship.org/uc/item/7cf8c6cr).
+[A full list of more than 150 SAMPL references is also available](https://www.samplchallenges.org/history/allreferences/); please contact us if you are aware of papers which should be listed there.

-We plan to propagate a complete reference list to this website, a working list is provided on the [List of all SAMPL references](/history/allreferences) page.

-Typically all SAMPL papers cite "SAMPLN" in their titles, where N is a number, e.g. "SAMPL7", making these easy to discover via Google Scholar, Web of Science or similar search engines.